Air travel – What could go wrong?

 €250 for all passengers who are delayed over 3 hours and their flight is 1500 kilometres or less (short-haul flights)

 €300 for all flights over 3500 kilometres that are not from one EU country to another and the disruption is more than three hours but less than 4. (long haul flights)

 €400 for all intra-Community flights of more than 1500 kilometres, and for all other flights between 1500 and 3500 kilometres (Medium haul flights)

 €600 for all flights over 3500 kilometres that are not from one EU country to another (long haul flights).

 When does an airline not have to pay compensation for a flight delay?

-So if your flight is delayed due to an ‘air traffic control strike’ compensation would not be applicable, unless the airline had an opportunity to avoid the disruption but failed to do so.
+So if your flight is delayed due to an ‘air traffic control strike’ compensation would not be applicable.
+However, the airline had an opportunity to avoid the disruption but failed to do so; compensation would be applicable.
 Virtually all airlines will try to deny compensation if they have any chance to do so.
-If you feel on the day that they have not done enough to avoid the disruption, make notes of the events and the times, as this can be valuable evidence.
+If you feel on the day, that they have not done enough to avoid the disruption.
+Make sure you take notes of the events and the times.
+The information you collect can be valuable evidence.